What Percent Is 1 10

 The conversion between fractions, decimals, and percentages hinges on the fundamental concept of proportionality.
 Let's break down the process step-by-step:

 1. Fraction to Decimal: As demonstrated earlier, divide the numerator by the denominator.
-For example, to convert 3/4 to a decimal, you would calculate 3 ÷ 4 = 0.75.
+Here's one way to look at it: to convert 3/4 to a decimal, you would calculate 3 ÷ 4 = 0.75.

 4. Decimal to Fraction: Express the decimal as a fraction with a denominator that is a power of 10.
-For example, 0.75 can be written as 75/100, which can then be simplified to 3/4.
+Take this: 0.75 can be written as 75/100, which can then be simplified to 3/4.

 5. Percentage to Fraction: First convert the percentage to a decimal (as in step 3), then convert the decimal to a fraction (as in step 4).
-For example, 75% becomes 0.75, which becomes 75/100, simplifying to 3/4.
+As an example, 75% becomes 0.75, which becomes 75/100, simplifying to 3/4.

 6. Fraction to Percentage: First convert the fraction to a decimal (as in step 1), then convert the decimal to a percentage (as in step 2).